jenkinsci/mac-plugin/README.md

 <img src="https://zupimages.net/up/21/31/nn4a.png" width="800"/>

 ### User Management Tool
-Since 1.4.0, it is possible to choose between "sysadminctl" or "dscl" for the users creation and deletion.
+v1.4.0 include the possibility to choose between "sysadminctl" or "dscl" for the users creation and deletion.

 The option is available in Mac Cloud->Mac Host settings :

 <img src="https://zupimages.net/up/21/47/zrdb.png" width="800"/>

 This functionality was developed to fix [JENKINS-66374](https://issues.jenkins.io/browse/JENKINS-66374)

+sudoers file on the Mac must be updated to add sudo NOPASSWD on all commands needed to create the user with dscl (see [Configure a Jenkins User](#configure-a-jenkins-user)).

 ## Logs configuration
 You can define a custom LOGGER to log every output of the plugin on the same place.